 The Garden Club of Virginia has planned Historic Garden Week’s annually since 1927.
 Originally organized to raise funds to save trees planted by Thomas Jefferson on the lawn at Monticello, Historic Garden Week has expanded over the years to include nearly 50 active clubs participating statewide, including the Mill Mountain and Roanoke Valley Garden Clubs.

-On April 30th, Historic Garden Week in Roanoke takes visitors on a series of beautiful garden tours in the neighborhoods below the iconic Roanoke Star.
-This year’s tours, themed “Beauty in the Blue Ridge,” benefit the restoration of historic gardens in the region.
+On April 29th, Historic Garden Week in Roanoke takes visitors on a series of beautiful garden tours in the neighborhoods below the iconic Roanoke Star.
+This year’s tours incorporate classic and contemporary homes with beautiful gardens, creative landscaping, and unique artwork.

 #BlueRidgeProTip – If you can’t make it for our Garden Week tours, there are plenty of opportunities year round to enjoy beautiful flower gardens and unique plants in Virginia’s Blue Ridge.
 During your next visit, check out The Community Arboretum at Virginia Western, a two-acre educational garden that is free to the public every day from sunup to sundown.